guiguid/block_unsubscribe/README.md

 # block_unsubscribe
 Automatic email unsubscribe script

+This script scan your imap server DIR, and for each **unread** message try to self unsubscribe, or open an external browser if it failed and you wants (ext_limit)

 ##Usage :

 ./unsubscribe2.pl --user user --server server [--password password] [--port 993] [--nossl] [--uid] [--ext_limit 10] [--dir INBOX]